 years ago can still offer exceptional deals to those that value a first class experience.

-leisure vacation.
+wanting a leisure vacation.
 Even 20 years later, the resort still delivers.
-The 18-story building is built in a pyramid shape that overlooks 1,500 acres of both busy
+The 18-story building is built in a pyramid shape that overlooks 1,500 acres of both busy activities and peaceful,

 Activities For All Ages

 Exploring the entire resort and lush surroundings can take a few hours, but most guests start with the resort's centerpiece: a half-acre free form pool with 12 waterfalls, two

 waterslides, swinging rope bridge, several large lagoon shaped sections, interconnected still-river areas and three whirlpools.
 One part of the interconnected pool allows guest to swim

 or "power-walk" through giant rock Grotto "caves" that are covered with flora.
 What a great way to take a break from the sunny side!

 The pool is definitely the center of a variety of recreation activities.
 Adjacent to the pool is a serene, 21-acre lake and a white sand beach.

 Enjoy exploring the lake with a paddle boat, kayak or canoe and experience true peace and quiet just a few feet away from the resort's

 shore.
 Adjacent to the pool area is a beach fire pit for toasting s'mores in the evening and a spa and 24-hour fitness center in the Grotto area.

 Other nearby activities available are a nine-hole par-3 pitch and putt course which is deceivingly challenging (clubs and balls are provided), a